andrea-capri/rspec_training/PITCHME.md

   end
 end
 ```
 ---
+### Shared Examples and contexts
+* shared_context - blocks of code for setting up test parameters
+* shared_example - test blocks that can be repeated for multiple tests
+---
 ##### Internal links
 * A great starting point is the Ruby Standards page which has info on setting up a project for testing and following coding best practices, also some known bugs and workarounds.